Cache Mode

 alovaInstance.GET('/todo/list', {

-localCache: {
+cacheFor: {

-// Set cache mode to memory mode
+// Set the cache mode to memory mode

 mode: 'memory',

-// unit is milliseconds
+// Unit is milliseconds

 expire: 60 * 10 * 1000